 A recent study showed that 10 weeks of strength training can increase your resting metabolic rate by seven percent and reduce fat by 1.8kg.
 Strength exercises also improved the study

 The best exercises are those you can do daily, so choose ones you enjoy and don’t be afraid to mix things up.
 Adding interval training to your fitness regime will not only burn the calories faster, it will keep your workout fresh.

 While a daily walk can improve fitness levels and relieve stress and anxiety, if weight loss is your goal, running – not walking – is one of the quickest, most efficient exercises to help you lose weight and increase fitness.

 Running burns about 650 calories per hour.
 As it’s difficult to run consistently for an hour though, interval training will help you reach a high-intensity burn faster, increasing your endurance, lowering your heart-rate recovery time and torching fat.
 Add in hill or stair sprints to your program, then recover with slower-paced runs.

 Whether stationary or outdoors, cycling is one of the best forms of exercises for fitness.
 Sports physiologists have found that the body’s metabolic rate – the efﬁciency with which it burns calories and fat – is not only raised during a ride, but for several hours afterwards.

-Even after cycling for 30 minutes, you
+Even after cycling for 30

 Many of us spend our nighttime hours flailing from side to side, flipping from stomach to back, yanking covers, doubling flat pillows, putting on socks, taking socks off, etc, etc. So it shouldn’t be all that surprising that we wake up feeling a little bit…discombobulated.
 And even those of us who sleep peacefully need a good stretch after 7 to 9 hours of slepp.
 All that time on your back is bound to make you feel a little creaky.
 Here, a 5-minute stretching routine that will start your day off right.